USDA-SCINet/scinet-site/sn_collections/_events-recurring/scinet-corner.md

 ---

 The SCINet Corner is a recurring virtual gathering to provide a space for people to meet and discuss SCINet-related items.<!--excerpt--> The main idea is that SCINet users with similar interests can get help from each other.
-This virtual meeting will provide space for, and facilitate, these interactions on the first or second Thursday of the month.
+This virtual meeting will provide space for, and facilitate, these interactions once a month.

 Location: [SpatialChat](https://app.spatial.chat/s/scinet-corner)